-Presidential Scholarship: Applicants with a minimum grade point average (GPA) of 3.75 and 1300 SAT score (Verbal and Math combined) or 29 composite ACT score will be considered for an award equal to the cost of tuition, fees, on campus room and board, and an allowance for books.
+Presidential Academic Excellence Award: First-time freshmen who meet the Dean's Scholars Scholarship Program criteria and complete the application process by February 1 of their high school senior year will be considered for the scholarship program.
+Applicants with a minimum core grade point average (GPA) of 3.75 and 1350 new combined SAT score or 29 composite ACT score will be considered for an award equal to the cost of tuition, fees, on-campus room and board (traditional) units, only, and a \$500 book allowance per semester.
 All eligible applicants will be placed in a pool and awards will be made on the basis of availability of institutional funds.

-The Presidential Scholarship recipients must maintain a cumulative GPA of 3.5, be enrolled in fifteen (15) hours of undergraduate courses per semester and successfully complete course work annually that is consistent with normal class progression standards.
+The Presidential Academic Excellence Award recipients must maintain a cumulative GPA of 3.75, be enrolled in fifteen (15) hours of undergraduate courses per semester and successfully complete course work annually that is consistent with normal class progression standards.
 This award may only be used beginning the fall semester after the student graduates from high school.
 It is renewable annually for a maximum of four years (eight semesters) as long as the student maintains all scholarship renewal criteria.

-Provost Academic Achievers Program: First-time freshmen who meet the Provost Academic Achievers Scholarship Program criteria and complete the application process by February 1 of their high school senior year will be considered for the scholarship program.
-Applicants must have FAFSA report on file by March 1 preceding the fall enrollment period.
-Applicants with a GPA between 3.50 - 3.74 and 1200 SAT score (Verbal and Math combined) or a 27 composite ACT score will be considered for an award equal to the cost of tuition, fees, on-campus room and board.
+Provost Academic Excellence Award: First-time freshmen who meet the Provost Academic Excellence Award criteria and complete the application process by February 1 of their high school senior year will be considered for the scholarship program.
+Applicants must have FAFSA report on file by February 1 preceding the fall enrollment period.
+Applicants with a minimum core GPA of 3.50 and 1280 new combined SAT score or a 27 composite ACT score will be considered for an award equal to the cost of tuition, fees, on-campus traditional room and board.
 All eligible applicants will be placed in a pool and awards will be made on the basis of availability of institutional funds.

-The Provost Academic Achievers Scholarship Program recipients must maintain a cumulative grade point average of 3.5, be enrolled in fifteen (15) hours of undergraduate courses per semester and successfully complete at least 30 credit hours per academic year.
+The Provost Academic Excellence Award recipients must maintain a cumulative grade point average of 3.5, be enrolled in fifteen (15) hours of undergraduate courses per semester and successfully complete at least 30 credit hours per academic year.
 This award may only be used beginning the fall semester after the student graduates from high school.
 It is renewable annually for a maximum of four years (eight semesters) as long as the student maintains all scholarship renewal criteria.

-Dean's Scholars Program: First-time freshmen who meet the Dean's Scholars Scholarship Program criteria and complete the application process by February 1 of their high school senior year will be considered for the scholarship program.
-Applicants must have a FAFSA report on file by March 1 preceding the fall enrollment period.
-Applicants with a GPA between 3.25 - 3.49 and 1100 SAT score (Verbal and Math combined) or a 24 composite ACT score will be considered for an award ranging to full tuition.
+Dean's Academic Excellence Award: First-time freshmen who meet the Dean's Scholars Scholarship Program criteria and complete the application process by February 1 of their high school senior year will be considered for the scholarship program.
+Applicants must have a FAFSA report on file by February 1 preceding the fall enrollment period.
+Applicants with a minimum core GPA of 3.25 and 1180 combined SAT score or a 24 composite ACT score will be considered for an award ranging to full tuition.
 Financial need of each applicant will be considered in the selection process.
 All eligible applicants that meet the criteria by the designated deadlines will be placed in a pool and ranked using the three criteria of test scores (SAT/ACT), high school grades point averages and financial need.
 The number and amounts of all awards will be subject to available institutional funding.